OpenNews/opennews-website/README.md

 ### Testing changes locally
 * Clone this repository to your local machine.
 * For minor updates, work directly in the `staging` branch.
 For major updates, or if you're working on long-term changes to the site, create a new feature branch.
 * To test your work locally, run `jekyll serve` or `jekyll build`, and view the site in a browser.
+If you don't have jekyll installed, [follow their installation instructions here](https://jekyllrb.com/docs/installation/macos/).

 ### Pushing to staging
 * When you're ready to have someone review a site update, update the `staging` branch in GitHub.
 If you're working in `staging` locally, you just need to push your code changes.
 If you're working in a separate feature branch, push that branch to GitHub and then open a pull request into `staging` and merge it.